 Motivational Interviewing Foundations Online Learning Pathway:

-Self-paced with milestones and scheduled group activities.
+Self-paced with milestones and scheduled practice and feedback.
 Approximately 16-18 hours.
+See suggested schedule.

 Appropriate for a wide range of professionals and peer helpers.

 This learning pathway contains 3 courses, focused on building an understanding of the spirit of MI and developing core skills, including using OARS (open-ended questions, affirmations, reflections, and summaries), responding to the way people talk about change, helping people to make Brief Action Plans, and understanding ‘resistance.’